websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-jsps/customizing-jsps-with-dynamic-includes.md

    STARTED com.acme.n3q9.baker.web_1.0.0 [1460]
    ```

-1. Verify that the example module is working.
+1. Verify that the example module works.
 Open your browser to `https://localhost:8080`.

 1. Navigate to a Site page and click the Edit icon (![Edit icon](../../../images/icon-edit.png)).
 Add the N3Q3 Baker Portlet to the page.
 The widget can be found under Sample widgets.